-To their own detriment, many property owners are unaware of how easily squatters can have tenant rights in New York City and State.
-To add injury to insult, the process to evict those who have illegally taken possession of another’s property can be relatively complicated in New York.
+To their own detriment, many property owners are unaware of how easy it is for illegal tenants to get squatters' rights in New York .
+To add injury to insult, evicting those who have illegally taken possession of another’s property can be relatively complicated in New York.
 This is mainly because, in New York City, it only takes 30 days before an illegal trespasser or squatter is upgraded to a legal tenant.

 Who is Considered a Squatter in New York?

 How to Evict a Squatter in New York State